-Welcome to the MIT Work-Life Center!
+Welcome to the MIT HR Center for WorkLife and WellBeing!
 We're here to help.

-The MIT Work-Life Center offers a wide range of programs and resources that address specific life issues and events.
+The MIT HR Center for WorkLife and WellBeing offers a wide range of programs and resources that address specific life issues and events.
 Call on us whenever you need a solution, big or small.
 Whatever your phase of life, whatever your challenge, we're here to lend support and connect you with helpful resources.
-Consultations and referrals are available at no cost to MIT faculty, staff, postdocs, and graduate students, as well as their partners and families
+Consultations and referrals are available at no cost to MIT staff, faculty, postdocs, and graduate students, as well as their partners and household members.

 - MIT receives "Breastfeeding-Friendly Employer Award": The Massachusetts Breastfeeding Coalition (MBC) has recognized MIT as a breastfeeding-friendly employer that actively supports the efforts of employees who want to continue breastfeeding when they return to work.
 Learn more about breastfeeding support at MIT

-- Launching MIT MyLife Services, a free, confidential MIT benefit that provides MIT faculty, staff, postdocs—and families—24/7 access to a network of experts who are available to help with life concerns.
+- Launching MIT MyLife Services, a free, confidential MIT benefit that provides MIT staff, faculty, postdocs—and household members—24/7 access to a network of experts who are available to help with life concerns.

 - Overseeing MIT's child care initiative, including the development of the new Lincoln Laboratory Childcare Center at 5 Forbes Road.